 The majority of this work consists of scheduled mowing, trash and debris pickups and landscape care for the GB-GS during the growing season.
 It also includes activities such as weed control.
 These activities normally will be performed numerous times during the year.
-These items do not require any prior approval by El Paso County Stormwater Inspections, however, completed inspection and maintenance forms shall be submitted to El Paso County Stormwater Inspections for each inspection and maintenance period.
+These items do not require any prior approval by El Paso County Stormwater Inspections, however, completed inspection and maintenance forms shall be submitted to El Paso County Stormwater Inspection and maintenance period.